-If you think your child may have a lazy eye, it is important to start treatment of amblyopia as soon as possible.
-Treatment of lazy eye is most successful when the child is younger than 7 years old.
+If you think your child may have a lazy eye, it is vital to start treatment of amblyopia as soon as possible.
+A qualified optometrist treatment of lazy eye is most successful when the child is younger than seven years old.
 Only about half of children who receive treatment from age 7-17 respond to treatment.

+Essentially, a refractive lazy eye is caused by an imbalance in sharpness of vision between the eyes, also known as a refractive problem.
 Causes of refractive amblyopia include farsightedness (hyperopia), astigmatism, and nearsightedness (myopia) to a lesser extent.
-Essentially, refractive lazy eye is caused by an imbalance in sharpness of vision between the eyes, also known as a refractive problem.
 Glasses or contact lenses are often used to treat refractive amblyopia.
-Sometimes children with lazy eye can experience a combination of strabismus and refractive amblyopia, and the best way to catch and treat this condition is to attend regular eye exams with your eye doctor.
+Sometimes children with a lazy eye can experience a combination of strabismus and refractive amblyopia.
+The best way to catch and treat this condition is to attend regular eye exams with your eye doctor.

-Finally, deprivation amblyopia is lazy eye caused by a problem with one eye such as cloudiness (cataracts).
+Finally, deprivation amblyopia is a lazy eye caused by a problem with one eye, such as cloudiness (cataracts).
 Deprivation amblyopia is the most severe type of lazy eye and can lead to permanent vision loss and requires urgent treatment, especially in infants.

-Lazy eye can be caused by a variety of environmental factors, but your child is at high risk for developing a lazy eye if they were born prematurely, small at birth, have existing developmental disabilities, or if you have a family history of lazy eye.
+A variety of environmental factors can cause a lazy eye.
+Still, your child is at high risk for developing a lazy eye if they were born prematurely, small at birth, have existing developmental disabilities, or if you have a family history of lazy eye.

 Symptoms of Lazy Eye

-Your eye doctor may recommend different treatments for lazy eye depending on the cause and type of amblyopia.
-As with any health issue, the best treatment will treat the source of the problem, thus some treatments may work for one type of lazy eye and not for another.
+Your eye doctor may recommend different treatments for a lazy eye depending on the cause and type of amblyopia.
+As with any health issue, the best treatment will treat the source of the problem; thus, some treatments may work for one kind of lazy eye and not for another.

 Some potential treatments include corrective eyewear such as glasses or contact lenses, an eye patch or Bangerter filter to weaken the stronger eye and exercise the weaker eye, or surgery.